IntersectMBO/cardano-updates/quarterly/2023-01-18-consensus.md

 #### Conway era

+- PR went through its second review round.
+It is about to be merged, but it got delayed due to people's availability during Christmas break.

 #### Technical debt

 - We improved the capabilities of our `io-sim` library, which is key for testing